-A more proportional system would give minority parties and independent candidates a better chance of getting into parliament, proponents argue, and introduce different voices to our national political life.
+More representative of national opinion: Under the current first-past-the-post (FPTP) system, power tends to end up with one party (or, occasionally, a coalition) no matter how small its majority, squeezing out minority parties.
+A more proportional system would give smaller parties and independent candidates a better chance of getting into Parliament, proponents argue, and introduce different voices to our national political life.

-There could be a higher turnout at the polls under PR.
-A study into voting patterns in New Zealand showed a "modest increase" in turnout after its switch from FPTP to PR in 1996, as well as a more positive overall attitude about the power of voting.
+This in turn could lead to a higher turnout at the polls, as voters feel more engaged.
+A study into voting patterns in New Zealand showed a “modest increase” in turnout after its switch from FPTP to PR in 1996, as well as a more positive overall attitude about the power of voting.

 The case against

-PR allows extremist parties to gain a foothold in national life, say those in favour of keeping the current system.
-If the last UK general election had been held under a PR system, Ukip would have been the third-largest party in parliament, with 83 seats instead of one.
-Good news for its supporters, but worrying for those who fear its appeal comes hand-in-hand with a resurgence of xenophobia and nationalism.
+A pathway for extremists?
+If the 2015 UK general election had been held under a PR system, UKIP would have been the third-largest party in Parliament, with 83 seats instead of one.
+Good news for its supporters but worrying for those who linked the party’s popularity with resurgence of xenophobia and nationalism.

-Under FPTP, MPs serve the constituency they campaign in so are more inclined to tackle important local issues.
-Under PR, electoral constituencies would have to be much bigger, possibly leading to local issues being lost in the crowd.
+Lack of connection to the community: Under FPTP, MPs serve the constituency they campaign in, so are more inclined to tackle important local issues.
+Under PR, electoral constituencies would have to be much bigger in order to have multiple seats to fill proportionately, possibly leading to local issues being overlooked.

-Nor is compromise always ideal.
-Neither the trade union reforms that Margaret Thatcher pushed through nor Tony Blair's raft of improvements to public services could have been carried through without a strong governing majority.
+Compromise is not always ideal: Neither the trade union reforms that Margaret Thatcher pushed through nor Tony Blair’s raft of improvements to public services could have been carried through without a strong governing majority.

-The coalition governments that PR tends to produce are often weak and indecisive, say its detractors.
-Italy, which has such a system, has had to dissolve its parliament eight times in the last 40 years.
-Plus, politicians have to actually form a coalition – following the 2010 general election in Belgium, negotiations went on for a record-breaking 541 days, leaving the country essentially ungoverned for almost 18 months.
+The coalition governments that PR tends to produce are often weak and indecisive, detractors say.
+The Italian parliament, which uses such a system, has been prematurely dissolved three times since 2008.
+Plus, politicians have to actually form a coalition – following the 2010 general election in Belgium, negotiations went on for a record-breaking 541 days, leaving the country essentially ungoverned for more than 18 months.